jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 - blunting of anxiety
 - reduced interest in multitasking
 - increased patience

+As another data point, according to the [2024 Mar 07 defamation lawsuit](https://drive.google.com/file/d/1l4Xjv15zfbKtf3WO0SXprOlZU7bHISK2/view?usp=drive_link):

+> 85. On or about September 2021, the first batch of Sacred Psilomethoxin mushrooms were created.
+Within a few days of creating the first batch, approximately ten highly experienced entheogen-based religious practitioners sampled the new sacred mushrooms by engaging in a three day “dieta.”
+At the end of this sacred process, all agreed the effects of the new Sacraments were similar to what a 4-hydroxylated version of 5-MEO-DMT would produce and was similar to a very weak, orally available, longer-acting form of 5-MEO-DMT.

 Whereas I recommend starting with a boring environment, it is also interesting to experiment with various activities:
 - A group might plan a *hikrodose* that consists of consuming a microdose and then hiking through nature together.[^hikrodose]